duplode/duplode.github.io/src/posts/divisible-and-the-monoidal-quartet.md

 the function splitting trick we have used for `divide` and `combine`.
 `Either`-producing functions cannot be decomposed in that manner, as the case analysis to decide whether to return `Left` or `Right` cannot be disentangled.
-This is ultimately what Tom Ellis' complaint about the "mysterious incomposability" of `Decidable` is about.
+This is ultimately what Tom's complaint about the "mysterious incomposability" of `Decidable` is about.
 Below is a paraphrased version of the `Decidable` example from the *Decidable*
 post: